|

 spells out its purpose in thousands and thousands of tiny

-glass beads overhead and beneath the serving counter
+glass beads overhead and beneath the serving counter.

 -

-Hot & Cool Dance Club, a rollicking
+Hot & Cool Nightclub, a rollicking

-disco set amid giant arms and legs decorated with wild tattoo
+dance club set amid giant arms and legs that were once

 -